Convergence and concentration properties of constant step-size SGD through Markov chains

-then for step-size $\beta$ as in Theorem~\ref{thm:ergodicity} and satisfying the additional condition $\beta \leq \frac{\mu}{j(\mu^2 + K^2)}$ with $j\leq p,$ the Markov chain $(\theta_t)_{t\geq 0}$ converges to an invariant distribution $\pi_\beta$ with at least $j$ finite moments. \end{lemma} Lemma~\ref{lem:pfinite_moments_nonunif_subexp} is proved in Section~\ref{sec:proof_lem_pfinite_moments_nonunif_subexp} and shows that $\pi_\beta$ can have as many finite moments as the gradient, provided that the step-size is small enough.
+then for step-size $\gamma$ as in Theorem~\ref{thm:ergodicity} and satisfying the additional condition $\gamma \leq \frac{\mu}{j(\mu^2 + K^2)}$ with $j\leq p,$ the Markov chain $(\theta_t)_{t\geq 0}$ converges to an invariant distribution $\pi_\gamma$ with at least $j$ finite moments. \end{lemma} Lemma~\ref{lem:pfinite_moments_nonunif_subexp} is proved in Section~\ref{sec:proof_lem_pfinite_moments_nonunif_subexp} and shows that $\pi_\gamma$ can have as many finite moments as the gradient, provided that the step-size is small enough.
 This implies that even weaker concentration properties transfer to the invariant distribution.
-Note that a non-uniform sub-exponential (resp.~sub-Gaussian) assumption would correspond to condition~\eqref{eq:Lp_condition} with $K$ replaced by $Kp$ (resp.~$K\sqrt{p}$) in which case the condition on $\beta$ becomes at least $\beta \leq \cO\big(\mu/(jK^2p) \big)$.
-This suggests that, for arbitrary $p$, $\pi_\beta\in L_p$ may only hold in the limit $\beta \to 0$.
-Lemma~\ref{lem:pfinite_moments_nonunif_subexp} shares a similarity with~\cite[Theorem 2]{bach2013non} which states an $L_p$ convergence result under a resembling condition on the step-size.
-However,~\cite[Theorem 2]{bach2013non} uses a uniform $L_p$ condition on the gradient error whereas we allow the upperbound to depend on $\|\theta - \theta^\star\|$ in Inequality~\eqref{eq:Lp_condition}.
+Note that a non-uniform sub-exponential (resp.~sub-Gaussian) assumption would correspond to condition~\eqref{eq:Lp_condition} with $K$ replaced by $Kp$ (resp.~$K\sqrt{p}$) in which case the condition on $\gamma$ becomes at least $\gamma \leq \cO\big(\mu/(jK^2p) \big)$.
+This suggests that, for arbitrary $p$, $\pi_\gamma\in L_p$ may only hold in the limit $\gamma \to 0$.
+The results and proof method of Lemma~\ref{lem:pfinite_moments_nonunif_subexp} and Proposition~\ref{prop:invariant_properties}~\ref{prop:invariant_properties_d} share many aspects with~\cite[Lemma 13]{dieuleveut2020bridging}, we provide a detailed comparison in Section~\ref{sec:compare_with_18}.
+Lemma~\ref{lem:pfinite_moments_nonunif_subexp} also shares a similarity with~\cite[Theorem 2]{bach2013non} which states $L_p$ convergence of the excess risk $\cL(\theta)-\cL(\theta^\star)$ for a step-size satisfying $\gamma\leq O(1/(p\kappa R^2))$ where $R^2$ and $\kappa$ respectively correspond to a uniform bound on the data samples and the distribution's kurtosis after projection in any direction in space.
+Although~\cite[Theorem 2]{bach2013non} provides an explicit bound, the assumption of almost surely bounded data is strong and is combined with a uniform $L_p$ condition on the gradient error whereas we allow the upperbound to depend on $\|\theta - \theta^\star\|$ in Inequality~\eqref{eq:Lp_condition}.